Rafael Picciani

-Rafael Carneiro Monteiro Picciani (born 4 February 1986) is a Brazilian politician.
-He has been a member of the Legislative Assembly of Rio de Janeiro since 2024, having previously served from 2011 to 2018.
+Rafael Carneiro Monteiro Picciani (born 2 April 1986) is a Brazilian politician.
+He has been a State representative of the Legislative Assembly of Rio de Janeiro since 2025, having previously served from 2011 to 2019 and June–July 2024: On leave to serve as the Rio de Janeiro State Secretary for Sports and Leisure.
 He is the son of Jorge Picciani and the brother of Leonardo Picciani.